Writing articles for international peer-reviewed journals in the humanities and social sciences

 • understand authors’ responsibilities on copyright and licensing

-• have the ability and confidence to write a structured and effective abstract
+• have learned to write a structured and effective abstract in 3 stages of drafting, editing and learning from a test reader

 Competences